Imago

 NCAA, College League, USA Football 2025: College Football Playoff Quarterfinal Allstate Sugar Bowl Notre Dame vs Georgia JAN 02 January 02, 2025: Notre Dame linebacker Jaylen Sneed 3 and Georgia offensive lineman Monroe Freeling 57 b battle at the line of scrimmage during NCAA football game action between the Notre Dame Fighting Irish and the Georgia Bulldogs at Caesars Superdome in New Orleans, Louisiana.
 John Mersits/CSM.
 Credit Image: John Mersits/Cal Media EDITORIAL USE ONLY Copyright: xx ZUMA-20250102_zma_c04_223.jpg JohnxMersitsx csmphotothree340096.

-Wide receiver would be the fun pick here, but the reality is Cleveland needs to revamp their entire offensive line, and nobody did themselves more favors at the combine than Monroe Freeling.
 It may be a little rich for him at eight, but if he’s a solid offensive tackle, who cares where you took him?

-9. Kansas City Cheifs: CB Mansoor Delane
+9. Kansas City Chiefs: CB Mansoor Delane

 With Love gone, the Chiefs fill the next-biggest need on their roster at cornerback.
-They shipped off All-Pro Trent McDuffie because they didn’t want to pay him, so they get a younger, cheaper option that has just as much upside.
+They shipped off All-Pro Trent McDuffie because they didn’t want to pay him, so they got a younger, cheaper option that has just as much upside.

 10. Cincinnati Bengals: S Caleb Downs